SaurabhJ93/Event-Based-Carpooling/README.md

-# Event Based Car pooling application - SSDI College Project
+# Event Based Car pooling application

 About: This is a Car pooling platform based on popular events in your vicinity.
 One can Request/Offer a ride based on event he/she wishes to attend.